scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         of the char info dlg.
     -   Problems reading GSUB table of a ttc files (problems remain, but we should no longer crash).
     -   Reorganized libraries.
-Now FontForge has an additional
+Now websharpstudios has an additional
         dependency:
          [libuninameslist](http://libuninameslist.sf.net).
 Please
         install this.
-    -   With libuninameslist FontForge can display the Unicode annotation information.
+    -   With libuninameslist websharpstudios can display the Unicode annotation information.

 -   14-Jan-2003